-- 311. The role of the national budget and the budgets of local communities is to co-finance the aforementioned European and international sources and to independently finance measures.
+- 312. The role of the national budget and the budgets of local communities is to co-finance the aforementioned European and international sources and to independently finance measures.
 Because CCA measures often overlap with climate change mitigation measures, sustainable energy and transport policy measures, and policy measures aimed at improving the quality of the environment, it is necessary to identify areas of commonality, which may facilitate the mobilization of funds.
-Non-exhaustive examples of synergies in mitigation and adaptation are given in Section 4.3. - 312.
+Non-exhaustive examples of synergies in mitigation and adaptation are given in Section 4.3. - 313.
 Specific national and EU financial resources for sectors, as identified in Sector Assessment Reports, are summarized in the following paragraphs.

-- 313. Over the past 10 years, the main sources of funding within the agriculture and rural development sector have been the CAP payments.
+- 314. Over the past 10 years, the main sources of funding within the agriculture and rural development sector have been the CAP payments.
 Under the new CAP for 2014-2020, Bulgaria has been allocated significant inflows of EU funds for the farming sector and rural areas, totaling around €7.4 billion.
-The total planned public expenditure (European Network for Rural Development 2015) for the RDP 2014-2020 is nearly €3 billion, including EU and national cofinancing.
-The total public expenditure for the Bulgarian Rural Network (Rural Development program 2014-2020) is € 2,062,130 (EU and national-co-financing). - 314.
+The total planned public expenditure (European Network for Rural Development 2015) for the RDP 2014-2020 is nearly €3 billion, including EU and national co-financing.
+The total public expenditure for the Bulgarian Rural Network (Rural Development program 2014-2020) is € 2,062,130 (EU and national-co-financing).
+The Maritime and Fisheries Program 2014-2020 is a financial instrument for implementing the Common Fisheries Policy. - 315.
 Several priorities and measures of the government policy program are funded by the state budget of the MAFF.
 The budget expenditures are allocated across various programs, plans, and policies.
-Budgetary allocation is linked to carrying out specific commitments, some of which are directly or indirectly related to climate change mitigation or adaptation. - 315.
+Budgetary allocation is linked to carrying out specific commitments, some of which are directly or indirectly related to climate change mitigation or adaptation. - 316.
 State aid policy in the agriculture sector is aimed at solving specific problems for farmers by applying both compensatory and preventive measures, as well as measures to promote the competitiveness of the sector.
 The State Fund Agriculture provides financial support to agricultural producers under state aid programs.
-The state aid is intended to compensate damage caused by natural disasters, to prevent plant and animal diseases, to encourage farmers to insure their assets, and to support farmers' production, which is vulnerable to climate change impacts. - 316.
+The state aid is intended to compensate damage caused by natural disasters, to prevent plant and animal diseases, to encourage farmers to insure their assets, and to support farmers' production, which is vulnerable to climate change impacts. - 317.
 The RDP provides a framework to help encourage adaptation in the agricultural sector.
 Agri-environmental and climatic schemes have the potential to offer support for many adaptation options.